Priyanshu1303d/DeepDetect/README.md

     ```bash
    npm run dev

-Open your browser and navigate to http://localhost:3000 to view the application.
+Open your browser and navigate to /Home tab to view the application.

 ## Usage